nkdAgility/azure-devops-migration-tools/docs/server-configuration.md

+---
-# Server Configuration and Requirements
+title: Server Configuration and Requirements
+layout: default
+pageType: index
+toc: true
+pageStatus: production
+discussionId:
+---

 There are some requirements that you will need to meet in order to use the tool against your TFS or VSTS server.
 The Azure DevOps Migration Tools use a flag to Bypass the Work Item rules engine and write data into TFS\VSTS that may not comply with the rules.
 For example you can write data directly into the `Closed` state without starting at `New`.
 This is very useful for migrations but requires some pre-requisites.